lodash/lodash/doc/README.md

 ### <a id="_omitobject-callback-prop1-prop2--thisarg"></a>`_.omit(object, callback|[prop1, prop2, ..., thisArg])`
 <a href="#_omitobject-callback-prop1-prop2--thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L2726 "View in source") [&#x24C9;][1]

 Creates a shallow clone of `object` excluding the specified properties.
 Property names may be specified as individual arguments or as arrays of property names.
-If a `callback` function is provided, it will be executed for each property in the `object`, omitting the properties `callback` returns truthy for.
-The `callback` is bound to `thisArg` and invoked with three arguments; *(value, key, object)*.
+If a callback is provided it will be executed for each property of `object` omitting the properties the callback returns truthy for.
+The callback is bound to `thisArg` and invoked with three arguments; *(value, key, object)*.

 #### Arguments
 1. `object` *(Object)*: The source object.